-Module Component Examination Type Duration or Length Weight (%) Minimum for Pass ILOs Community Impact Project Project Assessment 100 Pass/Fail All
+Module Component Examination Type Duration or Length Weight (%) Minimum for Pass ILOs Community Project Impact Project Assessment not numerically graded (pass/fail) 100 All intended learning outcomes of the module.

-8.3 Language and Humanities Modules
+8.3 Languages and Humanities

 8.3.1 Languages

 The descriptions of the language modules are provided in a separate document, the "Language Module Handbook" that can be accessed from the Constructor University's Language & Community Center internet sites (<https://constructor.university/student-life/language-community-center/learning-languages>).